jlentink/assembla-merge-request-builder-plugin/README.md

 * Ensure that a Jenkins user exists within your Assembla space, has access to the repository and has permissions to leave comments.
 Ensure that the user has **Member** level access to the project.
-* Install the plugin in Jenkins. `Only manual installation for now.
-TODO: Fix readme after release`
+* Install the plugin in Jenkins.
     * The plugin is hosted on the [Jenkins Plugin repository](https://wiki.jenkins-ci.org/display/JENKINS/Assembla+Merge+Request+Builder+Plugin)
     * Go to ``Jenkins`` -> ``Manage Plugins`` -> ``Available``
     * Search for ``Assembla Merge Request Builder``